 Dataran Pahlawan & Makohta Parade Shopping Mall in Melaka

-A Heritage Gallery undercover shopping complex underneath the grounds next to Dataran Palawan offers great low-budget and traditional shopping including souvenirs, batik, t-shirts and plenty of local produce and popular items.
-Just walking through the galleries and checking out local wares is an interesting experience and give a local touch to Melaka and Malaysian culture.
+A Heritage Gallery undercover shopping complex underneath the grounds next to Dataran Palawan offers great low-budget and traditional shopping including souvenirs, batik, t-shirts, and plenty of local produce and popular items.
+Just walking through the galleries and checking out local wares is an interesting experience and gives a local touch to Melaka and Malaysian culture.

 Food & Nightlife in Melaka

 If you experience places through your palate, you are in for a rich gastronomical extravaganza at Melaka.
-Jonker walk is a good start.
-Some of the must-go places include Geographer’s café (mid-range price), Kedai Kopi Chung Wah for chicken rice balls and for Nyonya cuisine head out to Nancy’s Kitchen and Kocik Kitchen (halal) both flavoursome and reasonably priced.
+Jonker Walk is a good start.
+Some of the must-go places include Geographer’s café (mid-range price), Kedai Kopi Chung Wah for chicken rice balls, and for Nyonya cuisine head out to Nancy’s Kitchen and Kocik Kitchen (halal) both flavorsome and reasonably priced.

-Mixx Club (closed on Sunday-Monday) is the place to be if you want to see the trendsetters- located in Mahkota Parade it houses Paradox (dance club with techno beats) and Arris (café with live performances).
+Mixx Club (closed on Sunday-Monday) is the place to be if you want to see the trendsetters- located in Mahkota Parade it houses Paradox (a dance club with techno beats) and Arris (a café with live performances).
 It is a bit heavy on the pocket though.

 Melaka Zoo, with a night safari and the Melaka Butterfly & Reptile Sanctuary, is the place that will appeal to both families and solo backpackers.